Drug Medi-Cal Organized Delivery System

 Participation in DMC-ODS is voluntary, and 40 of California’s 58 counties are participating.
-As of January 1, 2019, 24 counties are providing services under the pilot, representing nearly 75% of the Medi-Cal population statewide.
-When the remaining 16 counties that have submitted implementation plans to participate begin services, over 97% of Medi-Cal enrollees will have access to a DMC-ODS pilot program.
+As of August 2019, 30 counties are providing services under the pilot, representing 93% of the Medi-Cal population statewide.
 Counties that choose to participate operate as a managed care plan for SUD treatment, setting their own rates for each covered service and contracting with providers to deliver care.

 DMC-ODS has been described as a once-in-a-generation opportunity to advance SUD treatment by organizing care, expanding services, and integrating treatment into the larger health care system.
 CHCF is proud to be working with state agencies, county governments, and other partners to help launch the county DMC-ODS pilots, understand what works, and address remaining challenges to increasing access for people in need of these critical health care services.
 Our work in this area is described below.

 - A report from Harbage Consulting explains how DMC-ODS works and why it is so important for patients, with a focus on Riverside, Los Angeles, Marin, and Santa Clara Counties.
 Also available are a brief overview of the program (PDF), and a brief summary of the impact the program has had on treatment of substance use disorder (PDF).